vittorioromeo/SSVOpenHexagon/DocsMarkdown/README_STYLES.markdown

 set to false, otherwise they will go back and forth.</br>
 `"hue_increment"` is the speed of color changes.</br>
-`"hue_pulse"` makes the background pulse using the hue as a reference.

 ----------

-We have 3 colors:</br>
-		main: used by player, walls and text</br>
-	a: used by background</br>
-	b: used by background</br>

-These colors can either be:
+Colors can either be:</br>
-	static: they don't change using hue
+	static: they don't change using hue</br>
 	dynamic: they change with hue

 If the colors are dynamic you can set:</br>